joyent/triton-kbmapi/docs/index.md

-- Either we'll send the recovery\_token's details when we call the `POST /servers/:server_uuid/recovery_config` end-point, or we'll let the cn\_agent know that it has to perform an HTTP request to `POST /pivtokens/:guid` authenticated with the `9e` key of the Yubikey attached to the CN in order to retrieve such information.
+- Either we'll send the recovery\_token's details when we call the `POST /servers/:server_uuid/recovery_config` end-point, or we'll let the cn\_agent know that it has to perform an HTTP request to `POST /pivtokens/:guid` authenticated with the `9e` key of the YubiKey attached to the CN in order to retrieve such information.
 Let's assume at first that the simplest path will be used and, in order to save the extra HTTP request for each one of the CN agents, we'll provide the information on the original HTTP request to CNAPI.